HarisTahir2003/Logistic-Regression/README.md

 ## Training and Visualization

 The entire training process alongside the maths involved is explained in detail in the jupyter notebook.
-- Note: A good knowledge of Calculus is required to fully understand the gradient descent algorithm, especially the concept of partial derivatives.
+- Note: You need to be proficient in Calculus to fully understand the gradient descent algorithm, especially the concept of partial derivatives.
+Additionally, a good knowledge of Linear Algebra is required to understand the various matrix and vector operations that are performed in the assignment.

 ## Lessons

-A linear regression project can teach a variety of valuable skills and concepts, including:
+A logistic regression project can teach a variety of valuable skills and concepts, including:

 - Data Preprocessing: How to clean and prepare data for analysis, including handling missing values, scaling features, and encoding categorical variables.

 - Feature Selection: Identifying which features (variables) are most important for making predictions and how to choose them effectively.

-- Model Building: Understanding how to build a linear regression model, including splitting data into training and testing sets, fitting the model, and making predictions.
+- Model Building: Understanding how to build a logistic regression model, including splitting data into training and testing sets, fitting the model, and predicting outcomes.

 - Performance Evaluation: Using metrics like Root Mean Squared Error (RMSE) to evaluate the performance of your model and understand its accuracy.

-- Interpreting Results: Understanding the coefficients of the linear regression model and what they signify in terms of the relationships between variables.
+- Interpreting Results: Understanding the results of the logistic regression model and what they signify.

-- Visualization: Using visualization tools to plot data, visualize the regression line, and understand the relationship between variables.

 - Algorithm Implementation: Learning about the underlying algorithm used in linear regression and how it optimizes the line of best fit.